Federal False Claims Act Penalties

 Depending on the facts of your case, the penalty for violating federal False Claims Act provisions under 31 USC 3729 and 31 USC 3730 (FCA) can be significant.
 In February 2017, the Department of Justice (DOJ) stated that the penalty for violating the federal False Claims Act has increased.
 The minimum per-claim penalty has increased from $10,781 to $10,957 (an increase from $5,500 to $10,781 in 2016).

 If you are a federal government contractor facing a federal False Claims Act penalty or defending a claim from a False Claims Act Qui Tam lawsuit, knowing the essential nuances can help you to better prepare to defend any allegations and avoid these stiff penalties.
-Given the ability for the government to impose expensive fines and penalties, getting help from a government procurement and Qui Tam whistleblower law firm could make the difference in a criminal False Claims Act case.
+Given the ability of the government to impose expensive fines and penalties, getting help from a government procurement and Qui Tam whistleblower law firm could make the difference in a criminal False Claims Act case.

 What is the Federal False Claims Act?